lparvinsmith/blockchain-developer-bootcamp-final-project/README.md

 ### The DAO, or the Community

-The decentralized autonomous organization (DAO) is the contract that establishes the problem and formalizes the community members with voting power.
-During the formation of the DAO, members will contribute fees and receive voting power proportional to the amount they contribute.
-At the end of a specified term, the DAO members will vote on which project(s) were the most valuable, and buy up the project tokens.
+The decentralized autonomous organization (DAO) is the contract that establishes the problem and formalizes the community members with voting or administrative power.
+During the formation of the DAO, members will contribute a buyin and receive one vote.
+At the end of a specified term, the DAO members will vote on which project was the most valuable.

+### The Creators, or Candidates

+Project creators can register their projects in the contract until project submissions are closed.
+Their project pitch and updates would be communicated in an external service like discord.
+When the voting is complete, the winner will receive the total contract value collected from the voter buyins.

-### The Tokens, or the Incentive
+### The Voting Token, or NFT

-Project tokens will be distributed to contributors and investors in a discrete project.
-This dapp will allow an entrepreneur to start a project, create project tokens, and raise funds by selling the tokens.
+Voters who pay the appropriate buyin receive an NFT which allows them one vote on a candidate.
+They can sell this NFT if they lose interest in the DAO, and the buyer can assume voting rights.

+### Upcoming improvements

+The voter NFT minted is currently just a unique token with no metadata.
+In a future iteration, the contract owner would be able to configure a unique design for the NFT to increase the NFT's value as a collectible.

 ## Directory structure